Concussion treatment and therapy at NeuroRehab

 Concussion is a type of brain injury caused by a sudden jolt or blow to the head.
 While most people recover quickly, others experience ongoing symptoms that interfere with daily life.
-If symptoms continue beyond a few weeks, it may be a sign of Post-Concussion Syndrome (PCS).
+If symptoms continue beyond a few weeks, it may be Persistent Symptoms after Concussion (PSaC).
 In cases of repeated concussions, some people may also develop Chronic Traumatic Encephalopathy (CTE), a progressive condition linked to long-term brain changes.

-At NeuroRehab Allied Health Network, we provide specialised multidisciplinary therapy for people with severe or long-lasting concussion symptoms.
+At NeuroRehab Allied Health Network, we provide focused multidisciplinary therapy for people with persistent symptoms.
 Whether you're weeks or years post-injury, our experienced team can help with recovery, self-management, and improving your quality of life.

 Immediate capacity